20 Shocking Secrets Your Flight Attendants Won't Tell You

-Even frequent travelers don’t realize everything that goes into making their flight a success.
-From dealing with difficult passengers to budgeting paltry paychecks, here are all of the secrets from behind-the-scenes on those 747s.
-And to up your comfort factor for your next trip, make sure you know the 10 Airlines with the Best In-Flight Entertainment.
+Even frequent travelers don't realize everything that goes into making their flight a success.
+From dealing with difficult passengers to budgeting paltry paychecks, here are all of the behind-the-scenes secrets on those 747s.

 Think flight attendants are just glorified waiters?
 Think again.
 "FAs go through rigorous training at my airline; five weeks, six days a week for about 10 hours a day.
 It's pretty intense," says one flight attendant.
 "If you score less than 90 percent on a written test, you are sent home.
 My five weeks I spent at FA training were more difficult than the four years I spent getting my Bachelor's degree."

-While there are plenty of perks to a job based around travel, flight attendants aren’t living the jet-setting life of a celebrity.
-“I get paid approximately 38,000 U.S. dollars,” says one flight attendant.
-“It is variable, but my company pays some of the highest wages.”
+While there are plenty of perks to a job based around travel, flight attendants aren't living the jet-setting life of a celebrity.
+"I get paid approximately $38,000," says one flight attendant.
+"It is variable, but my company pays some of the highest wages."

 Sweats may be comfortable to fly in, but if you want better treatment aboard a plane, it doesn't hurt to put some effort into your outfit.
 "I first notice how passengers are dressed.
 Some people dress as if they made an effort to put forth a positive impression.
 Others look as if they grabbed clothes off the floor and ran out of the house," says Steffanie Rivers, a flight attendant and author of The Do's and Don'ts of Flying: A Flight Attendant's Guide to Airline Travel Secrets, who says that acknowledging your flight attendants as you board and looking presentable are the first steps toward getting the crew to like you.